The Digital Strategy Guide

 - Social shares

 - Traffic results from social shares

 Try quarterly or monthly evaluations of your employee communications strategy.
-Ask business leaders and employees about the current communications.
-Questions like:
+Ask business leaders and employees about the current communications, using questions like these:

-- Do you feel you are being communicated and informed with properly?
+- Do you feel you are communicated with and informed with properly?